truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Recursively replicate and remove stale snapshot on remote side" option in :menuselection:`Storage --> Replication Tasks --> Add Replication` has been divided into two options:
   "Recursively replicate child dataset's snapshots" and "Delete snapshots that are no longer available locally after successful replication of new snapshots".

+* The "Initialize remote side for once" option has been removed from :menuselection:`Storage --> Replication Tasks --> Add Replication` as the new replication backend handles this automatically when needed.

 * The :file:`/usr/local/bin/test_ssh.py` script has been added for testing the SSH connection for a defined replication task.